Yernar01/yernar/content/authors/admin/_index.md

 ## About Me

 Yernar SEIITKAMAL is a PhD candidate at the Department of Computer and Information Engineering, Sakarya University.
-His research interests include advanced training, damage detection, and classification.
+His research interests include deep learning, defect detection, and classification.
 He is currently working with Prof. Dr. Cemil OZ on the detection of defects on highly reflective metal surfaces.